cmdalbem/portfolio/src/pages/escapista/index.md

     </video>
 </video-container>

-As an artistic project with a strong set of values I though it was the perfect occasion to put some writing skills to test and try to summarize everything we wanted this project to mean into a manifesto.
+As an artistic project with a strong set of values I though it was the perfect occasion to put some writing skills to test and try to summarize everything we wanted this project to mean into a manifesto, that is accessible from the landing page.

 ```grid|1
 ![](./manifesto.png)